 Outcome and program structure

-The department also participates on a range of interdepartmental committees through which the parliamentary departments coordinate common and joint activities.
-Chief among these are regular meetings of the heads of the four parliamentary departments; the Parliamentary Administration Advisory Group; the Security Management Board; the Parliamentary ICT Advisory Board (and its subordinate ICT committees); and numerous bodies managing joint projects and endeavours such as the implementation of the Parliament’s Reconciliation Action Plan.
+In order to coordinate common and joint activities with the other parliamentary departments, the department participates on a range of interdepartmental committees.
+Chief among these are: regular meetings of the heads of the four parliamentary departments; the Parliamentary Administration Advisory Group; the Security Management Board; the Parliamentary ICT Advisory Board (and its subordinate ICT committees); and numerous bodies managing joint projects and endeavours such as the implementation of the Parliament’s Reconciliation Action Plan.

 Reporting on performance

-The next chapter contains the annual performance statement for 2018–19.
-It also contains a performance report for the six offices of the department, each of which commences with a table reporting results against the criteria contained in the department’s portfolio budget statement and in office work plans.
+The next chapter contains the annual performance statements for 2019–20.
+It also contains a performance report for the seven offices of the department, each of which commences with a table reporting results against the criteria contained in the department’s portfolio budget statements and in office work plans.

 A report on the department’s financial performance is included in the ‘Management and accountability’ chapter.